-Launch (Whole Class): Since this is the first task in the module that uses scatter plots for bivariate data, begin by reminding students of the terms "scatter plot" and "bivariate" and how scatter plots are constructed.
+Launch (Whole Class): Since this is the first task in the module that uses scatter plots for bivariate data, begin by reminding students of the term and how they are constructed.
 Tell them that the purpose of this task is to come up with their own hypothesis about what features of the data the correlation coefficient describes.
 Show students how to enter data and calculate a correlation coefficient using whatever technology you have selected for your class.
 Also tell students that correlation coefficients can only be calculated for two quantitative variables.
 For the purpose of the classroom discussion, each student should plot the data and record the correlation coefficient on paper (either by hand or using a printer) for each problem.
-This will facilitate comparing and ordering of the graphs, as well as using the data from problems 4-7 to confirm their hypothesis about the correlation coefficient.
+This will facilitate comparing and ordering of the graphs, as well as use the data from problems 4-7 to confirm their hypothesis about the correlation coefficient.